 The Register of Clinical Technologists (RCT) equivalence route is designed to enable technologists to achieve registration by demonstrating that their levels of knowledge and skills are at least equivalent to those offered by the relevant Scope of Practice and the RCT equivalence standards.
 For further details please see The Equivalence Route to the RCT and also the Equivalence FAQ’s.

 The evidence standards – physics

 These standards have been developed to support the route to equivalence.
 The standards have been divided into three separate sections – nuclear medicine, radiation physics and radiotherapy physics.
 They reflect the standards that have been applied throughout the life of the register and have been derived from competences contained within the approved training route criterion.
 Using the physics standards in conjunction with the existing Scopes of Practice provides a mechanism to facilitate rigorous assessments.
-The RCT management panel are able to quality assure technologists via this route and determine the depth and breadth of their knowledge and skills.
-Only when successfully evidencing these standards through a portfolio can the RCT management panel be satisfied that technologists are able to carry out their role safely and effectively.
+The RCT management board are able to quality assure technologists via this route and determine the depth and breadth of their knowledge and skills.
+Only when successfully evidencing these standards through a portfolio can the RCT management board be satisfied that technologists are able to carry out their role safely and effectively.

 The RCT equivalence standards – physics – portfolio guidance notes

 The candidate will be expected to produce a supporting portfolio of evidence, containing a report detailing their role and responsibilities, to accompany their application form and other required documentation, to enable RCT assessors to make a judgement that equivalence is demonstrated.
 (Portfolios must be submitted unbound if paper, but preferably via USB).

 To assist you in completing your portfolio we are able to provide you with: